TidbitsJS/next-pro/README.md

 # README

-Main repo of React Pro Course by Pun Pro
+Main repo of Next Pro Course by Pun Pro